 Jasmine showed impressive maturity by opening her heart to a new sister and welcoming her into her life, but not every child is as mature or reasonable as Jasmine.
 Depending on their age, some children will not understand what it means to welcome a new baby into their life.
 They may respond with jealousy, confusion, and even anger.
 Toddlers often are too young to understand the changes that are taking place, yet they perceive and feel the changes.
 That’s why it’s so important to have open, thoughtful conversations like the one Maria and Alfredo initiated.

-Mayo Clinic has some expert advice on this subject.
+Mayo Clinic has some expert advice on how to prepare children for a new baby sibling.
 They recommend you talk about what to expect ahead of time, before the baby is born and brought home.
 If the sibling is old enough, ask them for help setting up the nursery as a way to engage them with the baby and show that they won’t be ignored.
 They will begin to realize that their help will be truly necessary to make the parent’s lives easier.

 It’s also important to explain that the baby won’t be a playmate right away.
 It will take some time before that is possible.
 Babies are delicate and if the sibling doesn’t understand this, they could not only be disappointed but also end up inadvertently hurting the newborn.
 And developing a bond as early as possible is paramount towards making sure they start off on the right foot.
 “It’s always best to be honest to avoid making kids anxious about what’s happening,” says Dr. Mandi Silverman, a clinical psychologist at the Child Mind Institute.
 “So don’t wait too long to tell your child.”
 A child needs to hear that Mommy is having a baby from a parent before hearing about it for the first time from a family member, friend, or anyone else.